Travelling New Zealand in Winter in a Motorhome

 Automatic transmission, cruise control, and rear parking camera made it easy to move around.

-Great hospitality and service from Wilderness Motorhomes.
-Helping to find better motorhome for us after 5pm on Saturday (because we somehow booked the wrong one) and then checking for damage together under the rain in the dark is great service that is rarely included.
+While there are few good companies out there to hire from we’ve got great hospitality and service from Wilderness Motorhomes.
+Helping to find a better option for us after 5pm on Saturday (because we somehow booked the wrong one) and then checking for damage together under the rain in the dark is good old fashion service that is rarely included nowadays.

 Overall we had a great holiday and hope you will too!